 - Roast vegetables stirring occasionally, about 45 minutes to 1 hour, or until golden and crisp, then serve immediately with delicious sauerkraut salad.

 - For salad.Using either a vegetable peeler or mandoline, shave finely fennel.
 Thinly slice into rounds washed tubers of oca.
 Combine all ingredients in the salad bowl.
-For salad dressing combine all ingredients in the mixing bowl and mix well using whisker.
+For salad dressing combine all ingredients in the mixing bowl and mix well using a whisk.
 Pour over salad.
 Sprinkle salad with halved cranberries.
 Mix it all up and serve with a warm vegetable roast.
 Enjoy!